Lab Sustainability Programs: 3 Reasons for Adoption

 Sustainability has been a topic of increasing interest in recent years, with regulatory bodies and consumers alike demanding rapid prioritization and implementation of sustainable workplace practices.
+Lab staff across the globe are asking themselves “what is a ‘sustainable lab’?”, “what are the benefits of a lab sustainability program?”, and “how can a lab become more sustainable?”
 This is true of all industries, but a particular emphasis is placed on life sciences, higher education, and healthcare given their historically high use of chemicals, plastics, and other single-use materials.

-Labs across the nation use a staggering amount of various resources—power, water, chemicals, and more—for efficient and effective research and production.
-The integrity and sterility these spaces demand mean that lab workers often stick to those processes proven to work, even if that means sacrificing sustainability.
+Labs use a staggering amount of various resources—power, water, chemicals, and more—for efficient and effective research and production.
+The high levels of research integrity and sterility these spaces demand mean that lab workers often stick to processes that have been proven to work, even if that means sacrificing sustainability.

 Lab Work Is Demanding

-Researchers innovate and make strides in key scientific areas, including within healthcare as well as life and physical sciences.
+Researchers innovate and make strides in key scientific areas such as healthcare, life sciences, physical sciences, and more.
 In all such forms, lab workers save lives, support the research and development of new diagnostic procedures, analyze healthcare and environmental samples, and create new compounds and materials that continue to revolutionize our world.
-Lab staff are often aware of their responsibility to uphold the high laboratory standards that protect global human, animal, and environmental health.
+Lab staff are aware of their responsibility to uphold the high laboratory standards that protect global human, animal, and environmental health.

-The very nature of experimentation, however, is challenging and all-encompassing for researchers and lab staff.
-They are often very busy, or intensely focused on their work—meaning environmental sustainability typically takes a backseat.
+The very nature of experimentation, however, is challenging and time-consuming for researchers and lab staff.
+The focus on optimizing efficiency and results in such a fast-paced, competitive environment means that environmental sustainability (and lab sustainability programs) typically takes a backseat.
+Often, too, researchers simply aren’t aware of the many lab sustainability benefits.

-Given the nature of research, lab experiments can frequently be very long—at times lasting weeks, months, or even years.
+Additionally, lab experiments can be very long—at times lasting weeks, months, or even years.
 Or large sample sizes may be required to be processed rapidly—staff at clinical labs may analyze thousands of samples a day.
-At one point, for example, Penn Medicine reported analysis of 12,000 to 15,000 samples each day!
-Often, those performing crucial lab tasks are simply too busy to also engage in the complex and time-consuming work of implementing sustainability best practices.
+Often, those performing crucial lab tasks are simply too busy to also engage in the complex and time-consuming work of implementing sustainability best practices, or may be wary of incorporating new processes that may compromise a tried-and-true process.

-Naturally, lab staff members worry that they will be unable to prioritize their life-changing, vital research while simultaneously concerning themselves with the broad and overwhelming challenge of implementing sustainability best practices.
+Naturally, lab staff members worry that they will be unable to prioritize their life-changing, vital research while simultaneously concerning themselves with the broad and sometimes overwhelming challenge of implementing sustainability best practices.
+Maybe they know the lab sustainability benefits, but don’t know exactly how a lab can be more sustainable.
 Not to mention that lab sustainability is a team effort—and colleagues may be slow to change what has worked for them for many years.

 Labs Are Resource-Intensive

-Which can be challenging in a field that requires so many, sometimes single-use, resources to operate.
+This can be challenging in a field that requires so many resources to operate, many of which are single-use.
 Healthcare lab work saves lives, for example, but relies on single-use plastics to ensure sample sterility and integrity.
 At Harvard University, labs were found to account for about 44% of the University’s total energy use while making up only 20% of the space.

-In the same sense, all laboratories generate waste and consume abundant amounts of energy to ensure equipment is constantly ready for use at a moment’s notice.
-According to My Green Lab, a non-profit committed to increasing lab sustainability, labs consume 5-10 times more energy than office spaces and generate 12 billion pounds of plastic waste every year.
+Similarly, all laboratories generate waste and consume abundant amounts of energy to ensure equipment is ready for use at a moment’s notice.
+According to My Green Lab—a non-profit committed to increasing lab sustainability—labs consume 5-10 times more energy than office spaces and generate 12 billion pounds of plastic waste every year.

 Especially in fields that require precision, lessening the burden of resource-intensive processes can be extremely daunting.
-Coupled with busy researchers, this could mean that sustainability program implementation is never prioritized in any meaningful way.
+Coupled with busy researchers, this could mean that sustainability program implementation is never prioritized in any meaningful way, or that lab teams may not understand what a sustainable lab even is.

 Lab Sustainability Benefits

-That’s not to say that lab workers are unaware of the importance and need for further adoption of sustainable practices, however—it’s just that it can often be particularly difficult to balance sustainability and high-quality research.
-There are widespread benefits to green and sustainability lab practices, though—such as increased safety, improved brand image, streamlined procurement and operations, cost savings, and sustainability goal achievement, among others—so it’s beneficial to implement these practices for long-term success.
+The idea that lab workers are unaware of the importance and need for further adoption of sustainable practices is entirely false—it’s just that it can often be particularly difficult to balance lab sustainability and high-quality research.
+There are widespread lab sustainability benefits, though—such as increased safety, improved brand image, streamlined procurement and operations, cost savings, and sustainability goal achievement, among others—so it’s beneficial to implement these practices for long-term success.

 The reasons for this are many and powerful.
-Many governing bodies are pushing strongly for operational sustainability program implementation, enforced with fines for noncompliance.
-To remain compliant and avoid these fines, lab managers must consider the role of sustainability within their worksites and put a plan in place to prioritize it.
+Many governing bodies are pushing strongly for operational sustainability program implementation, forcing organizations to create a sustainability business plan, enforced with fines for noncompliance.
+To remain compliant and avoid these fines, lab managers must consider the role of sustainability within their worksites and put plans in place to prioritize it.

 If compliance isn’t enough of a motivator, studies have shown that sustainability programs can help reduce operational costs and save money in the long run—the less energy and water are used, the less your facility will spend on these costs; the less waste is generated, the less waste will need to be paid to be disposed of.
 In fact, labs at Agilent Technologies, a leader in the life sciences industry, found cost savings and sustainability goal achievement from improvements to informed procurement.
 The American Chemical Society (ACS) suggests that better procurement and upstream sustainable waste disposal strategies could result in cost savings as well.

-Indeed, labs that don’t explore sustainability within their operations miss out on the abundant benefits.
+Indeed, labs that don’t explore sustainability within their operations miss out on the abundant lab sustainability benefits.

 3 Major Lab Sustainability Benefits